Aleksei Opacic

 Publications

 1. Opacic, Aleksei, Lai Wei and Xiang Zhou.
 Disparity Analysis: A Tale of Two Approaches.
-Forthcoming at Journal of the Royal Statistical Society, Series A (JRSSA) [Abstract]
+Journal of the Royal Statistical Society, Series A: Statistics in Society, 00, 1–29 [Abstract]

 2. Bloome, Deirdre, and Aleksei Opacic.
 Absolute Income Mobility Obscures Marginalized Children’s Disadvantages.
 Proceedings of the National Academy of Sciences, 121 (25).
 [Abstract]